 Spousal maintenance is determined through the court by taking into account a number of financial and work-related issues pertaining to both parties.
 Depending on the length of the marriage, the parties’ income levels, and work history, the court may (or may not) decide to include maintenance as part of the divorce settlement.
 To understand the support analysis, you need to review A.R.S. § 25-319 which is the controlling Arizona statute over spousal maintenance, and speak with an experienced Phoenix spousal support attorney.
 You can also use our Arizona alimony calculator to see what your spousal maintenance in Arizona might be.

 Arizona is a “no fault divorce” state and the court cannot consider any acts of marital misconduct when deciding whether to award, or not to award, spousal maintenance.
-Whatever fault there may have been is not a factor in awarding alimony money.
+Whatever fault there may have been — infidelity, alcoholism, gambling, drug problems, and the like — is not a factor in awarding alimony money.
 Which spouse initiated the divorce has no bearing on the court’s decision to award spousal maintenance either.
 Spousal maintenance guidelines are controlled by Arizona spousal maintenance statute 25-319 which involves a two-part analysis to determine the appropriateness of a maintenance award in any given family law case.

 Step One